dotnet/docs/docs/core/tools/dotnet-publish.md

   Publishes the .NET Core runtime with your application so the runtime doesn't need to be installed on the target machine.
 Default is `true` if a runtime identifier is specified.
 For more information about the different deployment types, see [.NET Core application publishing](../deploying/index.md).

-- **`--no-self-contained`**
+- **`--no-self-contained`**  **Available starting with .NET Core 3.0 SDK.**

   Publish the application as a runtime-dependent application without the .NET Core runtime.
 A supported .NET Core runtime must be installed to run the application.
-Available starting with .NET Core SDK 3.0.

 - **`-r|--runtime <RUNTIME_IDENTIFIER>`**